ASanchz85/Marvel/README.md

 The project has been developed using ReactJS with Vite and pure CSS for styling each component and page, following a Figma design.

-In terms of architectural and structural approach, I tend to use "component-based development", as this pattern emphasizes building software systems by breaking them down into smaller, reusable components, each responsible for a specific part of the user interface or functionality.
+In terms of architectural, the app was built under MVC classical approach.
+Regarding structural, I tend to use "component-based development", as this pattern emphasizes building software systems by breaking them down into smaller, reusable components, each responsible for a specific part of the user interface or functionality.
 I believe, it fits and represents better the use of frameworks like React.

 All the project in both sides, client and server, includes "standard" rules for linter and prettier as formatter.
 Using VSCode as IDE.

 To control the global state, I have chosen in-built React hook useContext as it was demanded.
 Mainly for dealing with favorites options.

 In the front-end, apart from the usual React dependencies (React and React-DOM), I only added React-Router-DOM to ease user navigation.
 For tomorrow's deployments I injected an environment variable to the build script, with the purpose of changing from "browserRouter" to "hashRouter" and give the chance to the users of adding specific dynamic views to their bookmarks.
-For testing I have chosen VITEST, because it is fast, its syntax is easy to understand if you have worked with Jest or Mocha before, and mainly, because of its UI, that helps to debug and more.

 In the back-end, I included the following dependencies: cors, dotenv and express.
 As well as, morgan and nodemon as devDependencies with the goal of easing the development process.